sachin-4099/PACE_2021_ClusterEditing/README.md

 ```
 pip install pulp
-python3 clip.py
+python3 clipws.py
 ```

 ## Description
 We convert the cluster editing problem into an integer linear program (ILP) using [1].
 We use an open source ILP solver CBC (https://github.com/coin-or/Cbc) to solve the ILP formed in the previous step.
+Moreover, we provide an initial basic feasible solution through our heuristic CRMCC solver to warm start the CBC ILP solver.